civican/legisinfo/44-1/bills/C-69/bill_text.md

   **(1)** Subsection 38(3) of the `Excise Act, 2001` is replaced by the following:

-    **(3)** A container of manufactured tobacco does not require tobacco markings to be printed on or affixed to it if the brand of the tobacco is not commonly sold in Canada and is **specified by the Minister**.
+    **(3)** A container of manufactured tobacco does not require tobacco markings to be printed on or affixed to it if the brand of the tobacco is not commonly sold in Canada and is specified by the Minister.

   **(2)** Paragraph 38(4)(a) of the Act is replaced by the following:

-    cigarettes of the particular type or formulation exported under that brand are cigarettes **specified by the Minister**; and
+    cigarettes of the particular type or formulation exported under that brand are cigarettes specified by the Minister; and

   **(3)** Subsections (1) and (2) come into force on the first day of the month after the month in which this Act receives royal assent.